markchristopherbishop/testroom/packages/testroom-cli/readme.md

 - **--port**, **-p**: The port to host or proxy the test website.
 If omitted (recommended) a random port will be used.
 The port number will also be automatically assigned to environment variable `TEST_PORT`.
 This means `TEST_PORT` is available for use in the `[test command]`.

+- **--inject**, **-i**: A comma delimited list of JavaScript filenames to be injected into the target website.
+All scripts will inserted into the HTML of the target website via `<script>` tags.
+Each will be served as if they originated from the same domain.
+Files will be injected into the `<head>` tag before any other scripts on the page.

 ## Examples

 ### Host local directory and execute tests against it